 • achieving critical rheology characteristics in the grout paste by adding pumice to the mix design,

 • amplifying the life-span and inherent performance benefits of cementitious grouts with the pozzolanic reaction ignited by the pumice—engineered benefits that include improved resistance to chemical attack as the result of decreasing alkalinity and controlling the amount of readily soluble residual lime (Ca(OH)2), improved resistance to thermal cracking (because of lower heat of hydration), and enhancement of strength and decrease in permeability because of pore refinement.

-Utilizing the proprietary technology from that breakthrough beginning, US Grout has since formulated additional ultrafine and microfine cementitious grouts to meet a variety of grouting needs—from flexible “squeeze” cements to rehab oil and gas wells to a customizable VX type for use in permeating a variety of soil types.
+Utilizing the proprietary technology from that breakthrough beginning, US Grout has since formulated additional ultrafine cementitious grouts to meet a variety of grouting needs—from flexible “squeeze” cements to rehab oil and gas wells to a customizable VX type for use in permeating a variety of soil types.

 † quoted from page 78 of AECL’s Whiteshell Laboratories research findings and analysis on the ultrafine cementitious grout developed by the DOE’s Sandia National Laboratories.

 Ancient Technology + Modern Refinement Science = Sustainable, Superior Cementitious Grout Performance